jmossesgeld/manga-scraper/README.md

 chapter = "chapter-84-eng" #the chapter of manga as indicated in the URL
 ```

-To automatically download next chapter, set this to True.
+To automatically download next chapters, set this to True.
 ```python
 get_images(url, True)
 ```